Distributed Inference with Sparse and Quantized Communication: Theoretical Guarantees for Algorithm

 \begin{corollary} Suppose the conditions in Theorem \ref{thm:main} are met.
 Additionally, suppose $\mathcal{G}$ is a tree graph, and for each pair $\theta_p,\theta_q \in \Theta$, $|\mathcal{S}(\theta_p,\theta_q)|=1$.
 Consider any $\theta\neq\theta^*$, and let $\mathcal{S}(\theta^*,\theta)=v_\theta$.
 Then, each agent $i\in \mathcal{V}\setminus\{v_\theta\}$ stops broadcasting its belief on $\theta$ to its parent in the tree rooted at $v_{\theta}$ eventually almost surely. \end{corollary}

 A few comments are now in order.

-$\bullet$ \textbf{On the nature of $g(\cdot)$ and $\gamma(\cdot)$:} Intuitively, if the event-interval function $g(\cdot)$ does not grow too fast, and the threshold function $\gamma(\cdot)$ does not decay too fast, one should expect things to fall in place.
-Theorem \ref{thm:main} makes this intuition precise by identifying conditions on $g(\cdot)$ and $\gamma(\cdot)$ that lead to exponentially fast learning of the truth.
-In particular, our framework allows for a considerable degree of freedom in the choice of $g(\cdot)$ and $\gamma(\cdot)$.
-Indeed, from \eqref{eqn:functions}, we note that any $\gamma(\cdot)$ that decays sub-exponentially works for our purpose.
-Moreover, Corollary \ref{corr:functionalform} reveals that up to integer constraints, $g(\cdot)$ can be any polynomial or exponential function.
+$\bullet$ \textbf{On the nature of $g(\cdot)$ and $\gamma(\cdot)$:} Intuitively, if the event-interval function $g(\cdot)$ does not grow too fast, and the threshold function $\gamma(\cdot)$ does not decay too fast, one should expect things to fall in place. {This intuition is made precise by the limit conditions in Eq. \eqref{eqn:functions}.
+In particular, the parameter $\alpha$ is a measure of how fast $g(\cdot)$ grows: roughly speaking, smaller the value of $\alpha$, the faster $g(\cdot)$ grows, as alluded to by Corollary \ref{corr:functionalform}.
+To achieve exponentially fast learning based on our rule, we require $\alpha$ to be strictly greater than $1$.
+Corollary \ref{corr:functionalform} reveals that up to integer constraints, any polynomial or exponential event-interval function meets this requirement.
+Regarding the threshold function, we note from \eqref{eqn:functions} that any sub-exponentially decaying $\gamma(\cdot)$ works for our purpose.}

 $\bullet$ \textbf{Trade-offs between sparse communication and learning rate:} What is the price paid for sparse communication?
 To answer the above question, we set as benchmark the scenario studied in our previous work \cite{mitra2019new}, where we did not account for communication efficiency.
 There, we showed that each false hypothesis $\theta$ gets rejected exponentially fast by every agent at the \textit{network-independent} rate $\max_{v\in\mathcal{V}} K_v(\theta^*,\theta)$.\footnote{In contrast, for linear \cite{jad1,jad2,liu,salami} and log-linear \cite{shahin,nedic,lalitha,su1,uribe} rules, the corresponding rate is a convex combination of the relative entropies $K_v(\theta^*,\theta), v\in\mathcal{V}$.} From \eqref{eqn:asymprate}, we note that under highly sparse communication regimes which correspond to $\alpha < 1$, although learning occurs exponentially fast, the learning rate gets lowered relative to \cite{mitra2019new}.
 Moreover, unlike \cite{mitra2019new}, \eqref{eqn:asymprate} reveals that the asymptotic learning rate is \textit{network-dependent} and \textit{agent-specific}, i.e., different agents may discover the truth at different rates.
 In particular, when considering the asymptotic rate of rejection of a particular false hypothesis at a given agent $i$, notice from the R.H.S. of \eqref{eqn:asymprate} that one needs to account for the attenuated relative entropies of the corresponding source agents, where the attenuation factor scales exponentially with the distances of agent $i$ from such source agents.
 An instance of the above scenario is when the inter-communication intervals grow geometrically at rate $p >1$; see case (ii) of Corollary \ref{corr:functionalform}.